Madisonkanna/Arcade-Game/README.md

 To play the game, either download these files and open index.html on your computer, or simply cick this link: https://madisonkanna.github.io/Arcade-Game/

+## Tools used in this game:
+Object-Oriented JavaScript
+Scopes, closures and prototype chains
+The 'this' keyword
+Superclasses and subclasses
+HTML5 Canvas